 Do something out of the ordinary.

 Get out of the rut by doing something unexpected

 It happens so easily:

-Routines start feeling like obligations after a while.
+Routines start to feel like obligations after a while.

-Here are just a few examples of things you can do:
+Here are just a few examples of things you and your team can do:

 - Go on a morning walk.